 Interuniversitair Micro-Electronica Centrum vzw, a non-profit organisation duly organized under the laws of Belgium, Register of Legal Entities Leuven VAT BE 0425.260.668, with its registered office situated at Kapeldreef 75, 3001 Leuven, Belgium and hereby duly represented by Luc Van den hove, President and CEO, hereinafter referred to as "the Coordinator" or "IMEC".

-IMEC has received from the other members of the consortium for the execution of the Project a mandate to represent them by signing the agreements with the Third Parties selected in the Open Calls for Experiments.
+IMEC has received from the other members of the consortium for the execution of the H2020 project "Wireless Software and Hardware platforms for Flexible and Unified radio and network controL" - Acronym "WiSHFUL" (hereinafter the "Project") the right to represent them by signing this Agreement with the third parties selected in the Open Calls for Experiments.